 - Entry fee: about 130 Euro

-Participant numbers in the Melbourne Marathon have quadrupled in the past decade.
-More than 6,000 runners reach the finish line here in the meantime.
+The number of participants in the Melbourne Marathon has quadrupled in the past ten years.
+More than 6,000 runners now cross the finish line here.
 The marathon is part and highlight of the Melbourne Marathon Festival with various running events.

 What makes the Melbourne Marathon special

 At the Melbourne Marathon, runners experience the City Down Under with its sights, Yarra Park and Port Phillip Bay.
 However, the undisputed highlight is the start and finish point of the marathon: the Melbourne Cricket Ground.

 The gigantic stadium, opened in 1854, holds more than 100,000 spectators.
 In addition to cricket and Australian football, the stadium has hosted Olympic Games (1956, 2000), a papal mass (1986) and performances by stars such as the Rolling Stones, Madonna and U2.